PlGGS/Bobert/README.md

 # Bobert
-An incredibly stupid and amazing bot for Discord
+An incredibly stupid and amazing bot for Discord.